Obama's Pentagon nominee suggests support for arming Ukraine

 On Afghanistan, Carter said he supported Obama's plans for drawing down forces there but added that he would be willing to review future U.S. troop withdrawals if needed.

-Carter was deputy defense secretary from 2011 to 2013 and was the Pentagon's chief weapons buyer from 2009 to 2011 when he led a major restructuring of the F-35 fighter jet program.
+Carter was deputy defence secretary from 2011 to 2013 and was the Pentagon's chief weapons buyer from 2009 to 2011 when he led a major restructuring of the F-35 fighter jet programme.

 His comments were good news for Lockheed Martin Corp (LMT.N), Boeing Co (BA.N) and other big weapons makers, which have been waiting to hear from Carter on his priorities and his commitment to new procurement programs.